Deafness in Poland: Poland's Initial Country Report (submitted to the UN)

-In 2013, many opportunities like jobs and or important events were not accessible to the deaf people of Poland.
+In 2013, many opportunities like jobs and or important events were not easily accessible to the Deaf people of Poland.

 Deaf Learning Project

-The Deaf Learning Project has offered rights for the DHH community by offering education to adults who are a part of the DHH community.
-This project has helped many DHH adults to have the opportunity to education.
+The Deaf Learning Project has offered rights for the DHH community by providing education for adults who are a part of the DHH community.
+This project has helped many DHH adults to access education.

 4 Step Program

 The 4 Step Program has offered basic human and civil rights to the DHH community by giving people the aid they need to apply for a job.
 This program has helped many people in the DHH community get jobs and gain basic skills.

 Language deprivation

-It is widely acknowledged that language deprivation among deaf children prevents many individuals and children from acquiring the necessary skills to succeed in society and in the classroom As a result of insufficient exposure to language input during early childhood.
-Many children are not exposed to it at home and school.
-Hearing loss can affect a person's social skills and ability to communicate which can lead to language deprivation.
-For a population scale there is no data about DHH children's language in Poland are unavailable.
+It is widely acknowledged that language deprivation among Deaf children prevents many individuals and children from acquiring the necessary skills to succeed in society and in the classroom as a result of insufficient exposure to sign language input during early childhood.
+Many children are not exposed to it at home or school.
+Hearing loss can affect a person's social skills and ability to communicate, which can lead to language deprivation.
+For a population scale, data about DHH children's language in Poland is unavailable.